DavidNwosu/Dav-py-clean/README.md

     # Add more filenames here...
 ]

-# Create an empty DataFrame to store the contents of each file
 data = pd.DataFrame()

-# Read each file and concatenate its contents into a new column
 for filename in filenames:
     with open(filename, 'r') as file:
         column_name = filename.split('/')[-1].split('.')[0]  # Extracting column name from file path
         data[column_name] = [line.strip() for line in file]

-# Write the concatenated data to an Excel file
 output_excel_path = 'C:/VT_PL/P192_2PAstability_toluene_100uM/OneDrive_2024-02-14/13.02.2024_ P192 toluene stability over 6 h/output_concatenated.xlsx'
 data.to_excel(output_excel_path, index=False)